A Walk from Trinity College to Guinness Storehouse in Dublin

 Guinness Storehouse Experience

-This is the basic entry.
-It's a self guided tour through an exhibition.
+The basic entry self guided tour.
 You don't actually tour the brewery.
 It is an exhibition with bars.
-But it is superbly done.
+But it is superbly done..
+Definitely book ahead of time !!

-The Connoisseur Tour
+The Guinness Connoisseur Tour

 Visiting Guinness is something you'll do once in your life, so you may as well do it properly.
 The Connoisseur Tour is the business class of Guinness tours.